 A shower is the perfect means for relaxation, cleanliness, and positive self-energy in our daily lives.
-Whether cold or hot, showers are important in our lives, even during the busiest days.
-As per the season and weather requirements, you can choose between a cold and hot shower to clean and calm your body.
+Whether hot or cold, showers are important in our lives, even during the busiest days.
+As per the season and weather requirements, you can choose between a hot and cold shower to clean and calm your body.

 According to medical research, there are several health-related benefits of both hot and cold showers, which are scientifically backed.
 In this article, we will see the individual benefits of both showers and their benefits on body health.

 Hot water shower – a winter need: